Applications for this position close on June 15, 2026.

 - Create, coordinate, plan and manage the full research process from project inception through to the publication of results

-- Leads the development of practical solutions in the areas of sustainable land and forest management, forest resiliency, and climate-smart strategies
+- Lead the development of practical solutions in the areas of sustainable land and forest management, forest resiliency, and climate-smart strategies

 - Communicate project progress and results to stakeholders and partners

-- Develop a program communications plan, and participate in fRI Research communications activities, including webinars, presentations, infographics, reports, and/or field tours
+- Develop a program communications plan, and participate in fRI Research communications activities, including webinars, presentations, infographics, reports, and field tours

-- Lead and supervise program staff, following fRI Research policies, procedures, and safety requirements
+- Supervise program staff, following fRI Research policies, procedures, and safety requirements

-- Manage program financials, including sourcing research funding, and managing all project budgets
+- Manage program financials, project budgets and source research funding

-- Complete annual work plans, quarterly updates, and other reporting tasks as required by fRI Research and the fRI Research Board of Directors
+- Complete annual work plans, quarterly updates, and other reporting tasks as required by the fRI Research Board of Directors

 - Work closely with Activity Team members to identify research questions